saucelabs/saucectl-xcuitest-example/README.md

 APP=<your-app-ipa-file> TEST_APP=<your-test-app-ipa-file> saucectl run
 ```

-:bulb: Click [here](.github/workflows/test.yml) for more details on how to build your XCUITest test bundle.
+:bulb: We also provide [DemoApp](DemoApp/) to demonstrate the test work flow.
+Click [here](.github/workflows/test.yml) to check more details for how to build your XCUITest test bundles.

 ![sauce cloud example](assets/sauce_cloud_example.gif)